 Service Dog Division

-Our Service Dog Division is actively seeking trainers who have an interest in learning more about service dog training.
-Some of these trainers are already members!
-We encourage all to join and network and do our best to provide a variety of ways to enhance your training business.
-Below we have placed some information on service dogs in Canada that may help you, your clients and potential service dog users across Canada.
+Here you will find information on service dogs in Canada to help you, your clients, and potential service dog users across Canada.
 In your member’s-only portal you will find additional resources on training objectives for public access and more information on service dog training.

 February 18, 2021 – Standards Council of Canada seeks public comment by 3/18/21 to develop national position on developing an international standard for assistance dogs.